[NOTIFIED VIDE GAZETTE NOTIFICATION UNDER REFERENCE G.S.R. 225(E) DATED 30TH MARCH, 2021]

-- A new provision regarding publication of a Copyrights Journal has been inserted, thus eliminating the requirement of publication in the Official Gazette.
-The Copyrights Journal would be available on the Copyright Office website.
+1. A new provision regarding the publication of a copyrights journal has been inserted, thus eliminating the requirement of publication in the Official Gazette.
+The Copyrights Journal will be available on the Copyright Office website.

-Implication: The same ensures smooth and flawless compliance in the light of the technological advancement in digital era by adopting electronic means as primary mode of communication and working in the Copyright Office.
+Implication: The same will ensure a smooth and seamless compliance in the light of the technological advancement in digital era by adopting electronic means as primary mode of communication and working in the Copyright Office.

 Implication: The compliance requirements for registration of software works have been largely reduced as earlier the language of Rule 70 sub-rule 4 required the applicant to submit the "source and object code" while making an application for registration of computer programme.

-Implication: The same has been adopted to ensure a comprehensive examination of the application.
+Implication: The same has been adopted to ensure comprehensive examination of the application.

-- A new rule i.e. Rule 65A has been inserted wherein the Copyright Societies would be required to draw up and make public an Annual Transparency Report for each Financial year within 6 months following the end of the financial year.
+4. A new rule i.e. Rule 65A has been inserted wherein the Copyright Societies would be required to draw up and make public an Annual Transparency Report for Financial year within 6 months following the end of the financial year.

-Implication: This will help reinforcing transparency in the working of copyright societies.
+Implication: This will help to reinforce transparency in the working of copyright societies.

-- The Copyright Board has been merged with the Appellate Board.
+6. The Copyright Board has been merged with the Appellate Board

-Implication: The amendments have harmonized the Copyright Rules with the provisions of the Finance Act, 2017.
+Implication: The amendments have harmonized the Copyright Rules with the provisions of Finance Act, 2017.

-Refer to the below link for notification on Copyright (Amendment) rules.
+Refer the below link for notification on Copyright (Amendment) Rules, 2021.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.